GozdeSaygiliYalcin/spring-boot-search-nearby-places-server/README.md

 * To the run please enter your ${API-KEY}
 * The postgreSql password = ${PASSWORD]
-* In order to test you can use H2 database it is added to the dependencies.
+* In order to test you can use H2 database, which is also added to the dependencies.